Adityavihaan/Hyprland-Configuration/README.md

 - Power usage and battery indicators
 - Some custom scripts included for system lock via keybinds

+- By the way this hyprlock white color wallaper and in the new config wallapers are paid i got em for free (just for you)

 ## 📸 Lock Screen (New)

 > ![Hyprlock Screenshot](./previews/new_hyprlock.png)